simon-xia/tiny_cdecl/README.md

 #README

-This is a very tiny parser for basic C declaration using "Spiral Rule"
+This is a tiny parser for basic C declaration using "Spiral Rule"

 ###EXAMPLE
 I took the famous confusing funcion [signal](http://linux.die.net/man/2/signal) as an example